South Carolina Gamecocks football under Steve Spurrier: Reasons for shortcomings

-South Carolina never reached a high-enough blue-chip ratio to be able to win a national championship.
 Recruiting mistakes were cited as the reason for disappointing results in both the first five seasons and last two seasons of Spurrier's tenure.
 Spurrier said he also made mistakes on quarterbacks in his first five seasons.
 Recruiting coordinator Spurrier Jr. received much blame for the results near the end of his father's tenure, though Spurrier instead spread the recruiting blame among the entire staff.
 The state eventually stopped producing as many "program-defining" players.
 After the 2013 season, the talent on the roster began to dry up.
 The 2014 offense was still talented, but by 2015, the talent was considered lacking on both offense and defense.
 Spurrier's "two or three more years" comment in December 2014 greatly hurt recruiting.
 Recruiting had changed since his tenure at Florida, and Spurrier took no interest in recruiting younger players.
 His age was also cited as an increasing factor.

 Spurrier has said that he did not "surround himself with the right personnel" near the end of his tenure.
 After 2010, South Carolina's skilled assistant coaches gradually left the program for other opportunities.
 In particular, the departures of Shane Beamer, Jay Graham, Ellis Johnson, Craig Fitzgerald, and Brad Lawing have been noted.
 All of the replacements for these coaches have been considered downgrades, who were not as strong in recruiting, developing, and/or coaching.
 Spurrier became less involved with the defense.
 The staff reportedly became complacent, which Spurrier would later blame on contract extensions after the 2013 season.
 The new coaching staff was a "disaster waiting to happen", one which Spurrier likely did not realize, since he did not need to make many skillful assistant hires at Florida.